 Another type of springing DPOA is a health care directive.
 This DPOA authorizes your agent to make health care decisions on your behalf—including decisions that could end your life—when you are unable to do so as in the case of severe illness or coma.

-When deciding to use a DPOA, it is a good idea to have a back-up person in case the designated agent also become unable to carry out his job.
+When deciding to use a DPOA, it is a good idea to have a back-up person in case the designated agent also becomes unable to carry out his job.

 Under Michigan law, your agent is a fiduciary (someone who owes you a high degree of care) and must follow, and be limited by, the authority granted in your DPOA.